ipni/index-provider/docs/design.md

 It orchestrates the announcement of udpates from data providers to indexer nodes.
 Every time a data provider receives an update for the data they provide (e.g. new deal in a Filecoin miner), they may choose to broadcast an `Advertisement` to the network so indexer nodes can start indexing this data.
 Three kinds of updates will initially be supported:
-- `Pull` Advertisements: Data providers broadcast the `Advertisement` for the new data using a shared pub-sub channel.
+- `Subscription` Advertisements: Data providers broadcast the `Advertisement` for the new data using a shared pub-sub channel.
 When indexer nodes see these updates, they trigger an ingestion session to sync with the data provider.
+- `Poll` Advertisements: Indexers can periodically poll providers requesting for new advertisements.
+This is useful if an indexer or a provider was offline and may have missed updates, or if an indexer chooses not to advertise updates.
+The indexer issues a request to the provider to get the latest advertisement.
+The provider responds with the latest advertisement, which the indexer handles the same as if they had been received over gossip.
 - `Push` Advertisements: Some indexer nodes may support advertisement pushes by data providers.
 Indexers will trigger a new ingestion session to gather the data for that update.
 - `Immediate` Ingestion: Some data providers may want to share updates for a small number of CIDs which doesn't